Miss Monique

 “This kind of support, it's incredible,” she says appreciatively of the fans, of multiple nationalities, who wave the Ukrainian flag at her gigs.
 “But at the beginning, it was very hard.
 You don't know how to control your feelings.
 I remember when the first time I saw the flag, I ran away for a few seconds because it was very painful.
 “Now I'm more controlled in my emotions.
 But I'm very appreciative of everyone doing this, because that means that people still remember, even after all this time.
 They're still trying to help us.
 The main thing is that they don't forget, and they show that every time they come.”

 Miss Monique’s emergence as a global talent came during the pandemic.
 She was already a big draw at home in Ukraine and in neighbouring countries, her profile hard-earned after a decade playing out and, way ahead of her peers, honing her YouTube artistry.
 But during the lockdowns her livestreamed sets from her home studio went viral.
 They were characterised by high production values, with Miss Monique’s natural, unforced decks-appeal radiating good vibes at a time when the world needed them most.
-Then, as restrictions eased, her profile rocketed as online fans around the world were finally able to see her live – by her estimation, in 2022 she and her close-knit team took some 200 flights to over 100 events.
+Then, as restrictions eased, her profile rocketed as online fans around the world were finally able to see her live.

 There, again, it’s important for her to be an ambassador not just for her country but for a better way of pursuing both artistry and fan satisfaction.
 For that reason, “I take care of my body as much as I can,” Miss Monique says.
 “Because I want to be fresh, young and healthy as long as possible.”

 And, of course, that clean-living and progressive mental attitude helps with a productivity that is as boundless as it is impressive.
-A key focus is to expand the activities of Siona Records in promoting the new artists she and her team have discovered and are supporting.
-She’ll be touring wherever the music takes her: from main stage performances at Tomorrowland and the Carl Cox stage at Ultra Miami.
-There’s talk, too, of a fashion collaboration on her own capsule collection, with that signature look having drawn attention from various brands.
+A key focus is to expand the activities of Siona Records in promoting the new artists she has discovered and are supporting.
+She’ll be touring wherever the music takes her.

-Music production is evolving quickly, a constant flow of new music is being released, alongside a huge demand for remixes peaking with David Guetta & One Republic’s I Don’t Wanna Wait.
-"I’m always testing my new music in the clubs, because it's very important to me to first of all see how it's working, then I do some more edits.
+Music production is evolving quickly, a constant flow of new music is being released: "I’m always testing my new music in the clubs, because it's very important to me to first of all see how it's working, then I do some more edits.
 Only then do I release the music.”
 Somehow, amidst her performing schedule, she vows to “work harder on the production side of my own music.
 More collaborations with singers, some bigger artists…”

 Miss Monique, then, is excited for the opportunities ahead.
 It’s a role that’s fired by feelings that, compared to most of her peers are, inarguably, more meaningful, more important and more powerful.
 “If I have a party in two hours, but I’m reading in the news that Kyiv was just bombed again, I can sit and cry.
 But at the same time, I know that I have to turn off my feelings, and still bring the people happiness.
 Because I always try to make people happy.”